jupyter/docker-stacks/docs/using/troubleshooting.md

    - `-e NB_USER=callisto`: will create a new user `callisto` and automatically add it to the `users` group (does not delete jovyan)
    - `-e NB_UID=1234` and `-e NB_GID=1234`: will set the `UID` and `GID` of the new user (`callisto`) to `1234`
+   - `-e COPY_HOME=yes`: ensure that the new user will have the same files as the old user in its `/home` directory
    - `-e CHOWN_HOME_OPTS="-R"` and `-e CHOWN_HOME=yes`: ensure that the new user is the owner of the `/home` directory and subdirectories
      (setting `CHOWN_HOME_OPTS="-R` will ensure this change is applied recursively)
    - `-w "/home/${NB_USER}"` sets the working directory to be the new user's home